Registration & TeamSnap

 - Out of District players will be added to complete rosters and balance birth years

-- Location of players will be taken into consideration based on declared Residence Location and/or Postal Code
+- The location of players will be taken into consideration based on declared Residence Location and/or Postal Code

 - Teammate Requests will be honoured as much as possible.

-Impact Teams are formed from open tryouts prior to the Indoor soccer season.
+Competitive teams are formed from open Player Placement sessions prior to the soccer season.

 Teammate Requests are possible but cannot be guaranteed in the Community Program.
 Requests between friends are limited to one, mutual (back & forth) request for players registered in U5 - U11 Community programs.
 This allows us to know that the two families have spoken and are fine with these players being on the same team.

 - Separate registration is required.
 (Teammate Request)

 - Requires a $25 fee from each player making the request.